-International Union, that the League has been designated as the distribution agency for the public sale in the American Region (Western Hemisphere) of the Final Acts of the Atlantic City International Telecommunication and International Radio Conferences.
+HAVE PLEASURE in announcing, jointly with the General Secretariat of the International Telecommunication Union, that the League has been designated as the distribution agency for the public sale in the American Region (Western Hemisphere) of the Final Acts of the Atlantic City International Telecommunication and International Radio Conferences.
 By special arrangement with and at the request of the Secretariat of the Union, the League is performing this duty on a nonprofit basis as a public service to the telecommunication interests of this region.

 These documents consist of the new International Telecommunication Convention, the International Radio Regulations, and all of their respective Appendices, Annexes, Protocols, Resolutions and Recommendations.
-The page size will be approximately $5\frac{7}{8} \times 8\frac{1}{4}$ inches, white paper, set in type, facing pages in parallel texts in English and French, the total approaching 1,100 pages, heavy paper covers.
+The page size will be approximately $57_8 \times 81_4$ inches, white paper, set in type, facing pages in parallel texts in English and French. the total approaching 1.100 pages, heavy paper covers.
 Ready for distribution in early December.

-Representing the work of 79 nations in two world conferences lasting over 41/2 months, these documents, in their explicit detail, are the source material on which the regulation of international radio communications will be based for some years to come.
-Here is the exact language of the basic treaty between the countries of the world. the exact language of the detailed regulations which they undertake to apply to their various radio services.
-The amateur and the general stuwhen heavy ignition noise is present.
-This is also true when there is heavy interference, because it is possible to tune to the center frequency of the incoming f.m. signal and avoid the off-center tuning necessary with i.f.-slope detection.
-The improvement in signal strength is generally in the order of 6 db. or better, and this can be the difference between a readable f.m. signal and one that is lost in the general background noise and QRM:
+Representing the work of 79 nations in two world conferences lasting over $4\frac{1}{2}$ months, these documents, in their explicit detail, are the source material on which the regulation of international radio communications will be based for some years to come.
+Here is the exact language of the basic treaty between the countries of the world, the exact language of the detailed regulations which they undertake to apply to their various radio services.
+The amateur and the general student of the art will find them of great interest and help in understanding the problems of world government of communications.
+For all persons concerned with the administration and coutrol of international communications they are of course indispensable.